datadesk/bing-geocodify/README.md

 # Options
 `defaultText` - Search prompt text you want the widget to show.
 Default is "Search an address".

 `filters` - A dictionary of filters, based on what's returned in the address property in the [Bing Location Query API](https://msdn.microsoft.com/en-us/library/ff701711.aspx).
+You can use a single string or an array of strings

 `key` - A Bing API key.